insanitywholesale/inherently.xyz/content/_index.md

 draft: false
 ---

-This is my personal site, mostly written by myself and for myself.
+This is my personal site,
-If you want to read more about me, you can read the [about page]({{< ref "about" >}}) that includes my background.

 ## Skills
 - Go, Java, SQL, Bash and other languages
 - Docker (deployment, development, debugging and more)
-- Kubernetes (self-deployed and self-managed clusters, upstream k8s as well as k3s)
+- Kubernetes (self-deployed and self-managed clusters, upstream k8s, k3s and lately Talos)
 - Ansible and Terraform for automation
 - Proxmox and libvirt for virtualization
 - pfSense and OPNSense for routing at home